The initial growth of sidebranches in ammonium chloride dendrites: Discussion

 \section{Discussion}

-We have considered three separate characterizations of ammonium chloride dendrites, the average width, the average envelope, and the rms sidebranch amplitude.
-In contrast to previous studies on xenon \cite{Wittwer2006} and succinonitrile alloys \cite{Beckermann2012}, we do not find simple power-law behavior for any of these quantities.
-Instead, we find that the effective power-law exponent generally increases with distance $z$ from the tip.
+We have considered the early stages of sidebranching in the growth of ammonium chloride dendrites from supersaturated aqueous solution.
+When all distances are scaled by the tip radius, the overall features vary only slightly with growth speed, and are roughly consistent with what would be expected if the sidebranches are due to the selective amplification of noise.

-We find that a stretched exponential of the form of Eq.\ \ref{eqn:strexp} provides a reasonable fit to the sidebranch amplitude data, but the value for the noise amplitude $S_0$ is more than an order of magnitude larger than that estimated for intrinsic noise \cite{Gonzalez-Cinca01}.
-Excluding either the large or small $z$ range from the data in Figs.\ \ref{fig:wrms} and \ref{fig:wrmslog} does not change the estimated value for $S_0$ significantly.
-The typical individual fit in Fig.\ \ref{fig:sbrfit} is also consistent with a large value of $S_0$.
+A stretched exponential of the form of Eq.~\ref{eqn:sbrnoise2} does provide a reasonable fit to the sidebranch amplitude data, but that fit requires an additional factor $s$ in the exponential.
+The noise amplitude $S_0$ is consistent with that estimated for intrinsic noise \cite{Gonzalez-Cinca2001}, and the resulting distance to the first sidebranch, $z_\mathrm{sbr}$, is also consistent with the theory.

-The origin of the large noise amplitude is unknown.
-Although the horizontal growth geometry was chosen to help minimize convective effects on the sidebranches, it is still possible that convection plays an important role.
+By contrast for xenon, Wittwer and Bilgram \cite{Wittwer2006} found good agreement for Eq.~\ref{eqn:sbrnoise1} without any additional factor $s$.
+The reason for the difference is not clear, but it is worth noting that the value for $\sigma^* = 0.10 \pm 0.02$ found in the present work is five times the value $\sigma^* = 0.02$ used in Ref.~\cite{Wittwer2006}, and the distance to the first sidebranch $z_\mathrm{sbr}$ in ammonium chloride is roughly twice the value $z_\mathrm{sbr}/\rho = 17.5 \pm 3$ reported for xenon \cite{Wittwer2006}.
+Whether these discrepancies are due to different material properties, solution \textit{vs.}\ thermal growth, or some other factor, is unclear.

+The measured mean sidebranch wavelength $\lambda = (5.05 \pm 0.01)\rho$ for ammonium chloride is slightly smaller than the predicted value of $(6.1 \pm 0.3) \rho$ from Eq.~\ref{eqn:lambda}.
+For succinonitrile \cite{Glicksman1981a, Langer1987, Brener1995, Corrigan1999a}, the measured value was consistent with the theory, while for pivalic acid, the measured value was slightly larger than predicted \cite{Giummarra2005a}.
+The source of these small differences remains unclear.